.

 Introduction

 Scholars group these “judges” of Israel into three classifications: (1) Warrior-Judges, like Samson and Gideon; (2) Priestly-Judges, like Eli; and (3) Prophet-Judges, as distinguished by Samuel and Deborah.
-The dispensation of Israeli judges lasted for 350 years, starting when Joshua died and continuing until King Saul ascended the throne.
+The dispensation of Israeli judges lasted for 350 years, beginning with Joshua’s death and continuing until King Saul ascended the throne.

-God permitted some enemies of Israel to survive in order to test their resolve to serve God.
-It also explains why God doesn’t eliminate every enemy of our lives.
-God allows enemies to remain before us as a means of testing our Faith, building our character, and keeping us dependent on Christ.
+God permitted some enemies of Israel to survive in order to test their resolve to serve Him.
+It also explains why God doesn’t eliminate every enemy in our lives.
+When we wrestle against the forces of evil, doctrines of devils, and spiritual wickedness, it tests our resolve in keeping the faith; it builds our character; and it strengthens our relationship with Christ.

 Peter then says in 5:10: “And the God of all grace, who called you to his eternal glory in Christ, after you have suffered a little while, will himself restore you and make you strong, firm and steadfast.”

 It’s often said that “Nothing in life is certain except death and taxes.”
-Well, you can add one more “certainty” to that aphorism: “Nothing in life is certain except death, taxes, and tests”!
+Well, you can add one more “certainty” to that maxim: “Nothing in life is certain except death, taxes, and tests”!
 Everyone is tested and challenged!
-Years ago, the US Supreme Court banned government education from including prayer in its daily agenda.
-That notwithstanding, as the bumper sticker says: “As long as there are tests there will be prayer in schools”!
+In 1962, the U.S. Supreme Court ruled that government education could not include prayer in its daily activities.
+Since that time, I’ve noticed a fabulous bumper sticker.
+Paul Harvey called them “Bumper snickers.”
+The decal says this: “As long as there are tests, there will be prayer in schools.”

 (Transition) Let’s return to Shamgar.
-There’s only one terse Scripture that dramatizes this unprecedented account of how God used this farmer and his oxgoad to overcome 600 Philistines.
+There’s only one terse Scripture that dramatizes this incredible account of how God used this farmer with his oxgoad to overcome 600 Philistines.
 Nevertheless, there is nothing trivial about the message contained in this scant verse.

 (Definition) For those wondering what an oxgoad is, it is an eight-foot stick that farmers used for plowing.
-At one end was an iron point, which was used to prod the ox.
-At the other end was a chisel, used to dislodge clumps of dirt from the plow.
-This eight-foot stick, an oxgoad, is the weapon Shamgar used to fight those trained Philistine soldiers equipped with swords and shields.
+At one end was an iron point, which was used to prod along a stubborn ox.
+At the other end was a chisel, used to dislodge clumps of wet dirt from the plow.
+This eight-foot stick, an oxgoad, is the weapon Shamgar used to fight those trained Philistine soldiers equipped with swords, clubs, and shields.

-(Transition) Let’s look closer at this riveting account of Shamgar’s conquest of these Philistines.
-It’s one of those episodes in the Bible that I wish video technology could have preserved!
+(Transition) So let’s look closer at this riveting account of Shamgar’s conquest of these Philistines.
+It’s one of those episodes of the Bible that I wish video technology could have captured!
 It would be fascinating to witness Shamgar in action.
-Here’s a synopsis of the battle:
+Since video production wasn’t available in the OT, I’ll have to describe my depiction of this battle:

 Shamgar’s Battle

-Do you hear the morale of the story?
-God calls you to “fight the good fight of faith” just as Shamgar did.
-God has given you gifts, talents, and spiritual weapons that suit you.
+Can you tell how the morale of this story is shaping up?
+God calls His people to “fight the good fight of faith” just as Shamgar did.
+God wants you to use the gifts, talents, and spiritual weapons that He gave you.
 And the Lord wants you to utilize them regardless of how insignificant they appear.
-Is your oxgoad prayer or faith or an unshakable confidence in His Word?
-Your oxgoad is what brings victory for life’s challenges.
+Is your oxgoad prayer, or faith, or an unshakable confidence in God’s Word?
+Your oxgoad is what brings you victory in life.

 Some Christians are “givers of mercy,” while others are gifted as teachers.
-Some Christians are “encouragers” and always have a word in due season.
-Others break the yoke of Satan’s bondage through the gift of prophecy, or sing, or through literary skill.
-And God has an oxgoad for you that will accomplish His purposes.
+Some Christians are encouragers and always have a word in due season.
+Others break the yoke of Satan’s bondage through the gift of prophecy, or teaching, or singing.
+God has given everyone here a special “oxgoad” that will help you accomplish His purposes.
+And it doesn’t really matter which gifts and talents you possess; what’s necessary is this: just be willing to believe God and do your part.
+Like Shamgar, step forward and use the oxgoad that God placed in your hand.

 Gideon’s Battle

 It’s amusing to hear the purveyors of liberal theology discredit the Bible’s miracles.
-One libertine suggested that Shamgar simply led a regiment of farmers to combat the Philistines.
-I have studied the Scriptures long enough not to question its accounts of miracle events.
+One liberal commentator suggested that Shamgar led a regiment of farmers to combat the Philistines.
+I have studied the Bible long enough to know it’s always wrong to question its miracles.
 And I certainly do not believe this was a mere parable that’s meant to encourage us.
 I believe it was an actual account of Hebrew history.
 To deny the authenticity of this battle would strip away God’s sovereignty.
 What’s wrong with Christians believing that God miraculously intervenes for His people?

 I believe Genesis 1:1 when it says, “In the beginning God created the heavens and the earth.”